We assisted ContextVision with strategic considerations regarding patents as the company developed ...

 At midnight on the eve of the new millennium (when Europe played ‘Final Countdown’ in central Stockholm) our Managing Director Gunnar Sundkvist faxed the millennium’s first patent application to the Swedish Patent and Registration Office (PRV).
 The application, numbered SE0000001, related to ‘arrangements for the removal of a bottle’s stopper’ in the form of our logotype.

 The company Seabased AB is run by Professor Mats Leijon and works with obtaining energy from ocean waves.
 So-called wave power has many advantages in terms of large supplies of energy, low costs and a positive impact on the environment.
 Since it started in 2001, we have assisted Seabased with the creation of assets in the form of patents.

 China is one of the world’s fastest growing economies and a large portion of global production takes place in China.
-In order to best assist our clients in China and at the same time be able to help Chinese companies in the European market, we chose to open an office in Beijing in 2005.
+In order to best assist our clients in China and at the same time be able to help Chinese companies in the European market, we chose to open an office there in 2005.
 We were the first Swedish IP law firm with representation in China.

 Kexchoklad® is the best-selling confectionery product in Sweden – and has been so since 1976.
 Swedes eat 1.74 Kexchoklad® bars a second – crispy wafers in milk chocolate.
 For decades, the brand was not thought to be registerable, but through extensive argumentation supported by market researches, we at Groth & Co succeeded, despite the objections, to get the trademark registered in 2008.